userguide-galaxea/Product_User_Guide/docs/Guide/R1/R1_Step_by_Step_Guide.md

    #after executed the command, please press 0.
 (0 means the self-check when the arms are uninstalled.)
    ```

-2. If it shows "self-check completed" as shown below, press `ctrl+c` to exit.
+2. If it shows "self-check completed" as shown below, press `Ctrl + C` to exit.
    ![3.5_selfcheck_completed](assets/3.5_selfcheck_completed.png)

 3. <u>If it appears warning, please contact us in time for technical support.</u>